ballerina-platform/module-ballerina-etl/ballerina/README.md

 ## Features

 ### Unstructured Data Extraction
-- `extractFromUnstructuredData`: Extracts relevant details from a string array and maps them to the specified fields using OpenAI's GPT model.
+- `extractFromUnstructuredData`: Extracts relevant details from a string and maps them to the specified fields using OpenAI's GPT model.

 ### Data Cleaning
 - `standardizeData`: Standardizes string values in a dataset based on approximate matches.